Mind-Body Connection: How the Mind Affects the Body, and the Body Affects the Mind

 How the Body Communicates Back to the Mind

 Actual change begins when you stop trying to fix feelings and start feeling them.
 The real connection between the mind and body happens when attention returns to the present moment.
 Earlier, we explored how thought and emotion form a conditioned loop.
-The only way to step out of that loop is to come back to now through direct contact with the body.
+The only way to step out of that loop is to return to the present through direct contact with the body.

 Many people believe peace will arrive once every problem is solved.
 In reality, transformation begins the moment you stop running from emotion.
 Avoidance fuels the loop, while presence begins to unwind it.
 The body exists in the present, while the mind often drifts between memory and possibility.
 When awareness anchors into physical sensation, time slows, clarity rises, and the nervous system begins to regulate.